imse586/imse586.github.io/syllabus/syllabus.md

 - All course work (e.g., homework, project) must represent your own work.
 - You are *not* allowed to send or receive any course related materials (e.g., lecture notes, Jupyter notebooks, homework files) to or from another student.
-  Contact the instructors if you are unable to access any course materials.
+  Contact the instructor if you are unable to access any course materials.
 - **Avoiding plagiarism**: You are not allowed to submit, as your own, work that is not the result of *your own labor and thoughts*.
   - All your submitted work that includes material derived in any way from another person or source (including online sources and generative AI such as Chat GPT or U-M GPT), either by direct quotation, paraphrasing, or modification, should be fully and properly cited.
   <!-- - To avoid plagiarism, you should cite all sources of both ideas and direct quotations, including those found on the internet.  -->